 Knowledge Area Description Business Analysis Planning and Monitoring The Business Analysis Planning and Monitoring knowledge area is concerned with planning the approach to the analysis effort, the engagement with stakeholder, the governance of the activities and the how the Requirements and other information discovered during the process is managed and maintained.

 Enterprise Architect allows a team of analysts to define the approach that will be taken in the tool by defining processes, stakeholders and the governance mechanisms that will be used including the information that is collected.

-Elicitation and Collaboration

-The Elicitation and Collaboration knowledge area is concerned with the discovery and conformation of information obtained from stakeholders and a variety of other sources.
+Elicitation and Collaboration The Elicitation and Collaboration knowledge area is concerned with the discovery and conformation of information obtained from stakeholders and a variety of other sources.
 The collaboration with stakeholders during the entire requirements life cycle is critical to the success of the change or endeavor.
 Enterprise Architect has a number of tools that can assist with planning the elicitation, including a Project Calendar, Gantt chart and a number of team collaboration tools such as Model Mail, Discussions and Slide Shows.

-Information elicited during stakeholder workshops can be recorded using a Mind Mapping diagram and, once it has been analyzed, reports can be generated to a variety of formats for confirmation with stakeholders.
-Photos taken during user observations can be included in diagrams, creating a rich visual presentation.

-Requirements Life Cycle Management

-The Requirements Life Cycle

-Management knowledge area is

-concerned with the management of

-requirements and ensuring that the

-requirements can be related to the

-solution designs and, ultimately, to the

-solution components during the entire life

-cycle of the solution, from inception

-through to retirement.
-The management

-of requirements involves requirements

-governance, tracing the requirements,

-maintaining and prioritizing them, and

-managing change and assessment.

-Enterprise Architect has sophisticated

-tools that enable requirements to be

-traced, maintained and prioritized.
+Elicitation Workshops - Mind Mapping This diagram shows the flexibility of Mind Mapping as a technique for recording needs elicited from stakeholders.
+It allows the modeler to keep a record of the workshops right inside the model.
+Once the analysis is complete, stakeholder requirements can then be linked back to topics in this diagram To create a new Mind Mapping diagram, from the 'Design' ribbon, select the option: 'Diagram > Add > Mind Mapping > Mind Mapping Diagram Make sure that the perspective is set to 'All Perspectives' or select 'Strategy > Mindmap' in the Perspective combo box and that the Mind Mapping technology is enabled in the MDG Technologies dialog.
+MDGTechnologies Payable Invoices need to be Emailed No Check Books electronic and if paper is Electronic received we could scan it and Receipts destroy the paper.
+Paperless Office Stakeholder Needs for Day One Online Bookstore Functionality Inventory Management We should just buy an off the We need to be able to track the batch in he new system must be able to ensure which a book was received.
+The current that we have the right stock levels in shelf solution preparation for peak period orders - but system can't do this and it means we can't identify the transport company involved when a book is damaged. not be over-stocked.
+Requirements The Requirements Life Cycle Life Cycle Management knowledge area is Management concerned with the management of requirements and ensuring that the requirements can be related to the solution designs and, ultimately, to the solution components during the entire life cycle of the solution, from inception through to retirement.
+The management of requirements involves requirements governance, tracing the requirements, maintaining and prioritizing them, and managing change and assessment.
+Enterprise Architect has sophisticated tools that enable requirements to be traced, maintained and prioritized.
 These include the Relationships Matrix, which can be configured to display sets of traces between source and target Packages; the Traceability window, which shows how elements are connected in the repository; and the Relationships window, which displays the relationships between elements in a diagram.
 The diagram is a convenient way to demonstrate and make visual underlying relationships, including the connection between stakeholders and the elicited information.

+Target + REQ011 - Manage User Accounts REQ012 - Provide Online Sales REQ013 - Manage Deliveries REQ014 - ShoppingBasket REQ015 - Process Credit Card Payment REQ016 - Add Users REQ017 - Remove User REQ018 - Report on User Account REQ019 - Manage Inventory REQ020 - Receive Books REQ021 - List Stock Levels REQ022 - Order Books

+Add New Titles

+Add To Shopping Basket Î

+Close Account Î

+Create Account Î

+Create Orders Î

+Delete User Î